MonashBioinformaticsPlatform/learning-resource-links/README.md

 - [Introduction to R](https://monashdatafluency.github.io/r-intro-2/) is our recommended starting point.

-- [Programming and Tidy Data analysis in R](https://monashdatafluency.github.io/r-progtidy/) covers automating tasks such as loading a large set of files, as well as data wrangling using "tidy" methods.
+- [Programming and Tidy Data analysis in R](https://monashdatafluency.github.io/r-progtidy/) covers automating tasks such as loading a large set of files, as well as data wrangling and how "tidy" data streamlines visualization and data analysis.

-- [Linear models in R](https://monashdatafluency.github.io/r-linear/) covers many common statistic tasks in a unified way using "linear models".
+- [Linear models in R](https://monashdatafluency.github.io/r-linear/) covers many common statistical tasks in a unified way using "linear models".
 This will also be useful background knowledge for RNA-Seq analysis, especially with complex experimental designs.

 - [Introduction to R Shiny](https://monashdatafluency.github.io/R-ShinyIntro/) covers presentation of your data interactively.